-You can set up a key group, so that when you activate one key (the master key) all keys in the group will activate.
+You can set up a key group, so that when you activate one key (the master key) all keys in the group activates.
 Up to 4 key groups can be set up.

-1. Select Key Groups, then tap PGM.
+- 1. Select Key Groups, then tap PGM.
 Group 1 displays.
-To select a different group, press $\downarrow \downarrow$ or $\uparrow \uparrow$.
+To select a different group, press $\uparrow \uparrow \circ r \downarrow \downarrow$. - 2.
+Tap PGM.
 Tap Master displays.
-The master key is the key that you will press to activate the group.

-3. Tap the intercom key you want to use as the master.

-Both LEDs next to the key will light red.
+The master key is the key that you press to activate the group. - 3.
+Tap the intercom key you want to use as the master.
+Both LEDs next to the key lights red.
 After you select the master key, Tap Slaves displays.
-Slave keys are the keys that will activate along with the master key.

-4. Tap one or more keys to select them as slave keys.

-Both LEDs will light green for each key that is selected.
+Slave keys are the keys that activate along with the master key. - 4.
+Tap one or more keys to select them as slave keys.
+Both LEDs lights green for each key that is selected.
 You can tap a key again to remove it from the key group.

-5. Tap CLR when finished.
+- 5. Tap CLR when finished.
 Activating the master key should now cause it and all slave keys to activate.
-The LEDs for each key will activate according to the current key assignment for that key.
+The LEDs for each key activate according to the current key assignment for that key. - 6.

-.
 Run Service Menu, Save Cfg, to store Key Group settings.

-NOTE: Key group settings will continue on keys even if you change the key assignments.
+NOTE: Key group settings continue on keys even if you change the key assignments.